Terence-Babarinsa/Java_Currency_converter-/README.md

 # Java_Currency_converter-
-Currency converter using an API for up to date currency values
+Currency converter using an API for up to date currency values.

+Wokr in progress...